apache/kvrocks-website/community/data-structure-on-rocksdb.md

         +----------+------------+-----------+-----------+
 ```

-and the sub keys-values in RocksDB would be:
+And the sub keys-values in RocksDB would be:

 ```text
                   +---------------+